-In the recently published study on how social and emotional learning can transform schools, principals nationwide expressed their commitment to developing SEL skills, their belief SEL should be taught to ALL students, and their belief that SEL skills can be accurately measured and assessed.
+In the recently published study on how social-emotional learning can transform schools, principals nationwide expressed their commitment to developing SEL skills, their belief SEL should be taught to ALL students, and their belief that SEL skills can be accurately measured and assessed.

 But, there is a wide range of SEL implementation approaches and programs from which schools can currently choose.
 As SEL gains popularity and schools decide what SEL approach to take, CLASS can help with the “how” of effective SEL implementation.